-Financial issues are a major contributor to divorce, so it’s no wonder that the question of “who pays the debt in divorce?” is a common one for attorneys.
+Financial issues are a major contributor to divorce and difficult to sort out during and after the divorce process, so it’s no wonder that the question of “who pays the debt in divorce?” is a common one for attorneys.
 Divorcing spouses must not only split their assets, they must also split the debt they have run up together during their marriage.
-Illinois has rules for assigning responsibility for debts between divorcing spouses, and it’s important to know what your rights are and handle debts correctly so they don’t continue to haunt you even after your divorce is finalized.
+Illinois has rules for assigning responsibility for debts between divorcing spouses, and it’s important to know what your rights are and to handle debts correctly so they don’t continue to haunt you even after your divorce is finalized.

 These factors may help you understand who pays debt in a divorce.
 Depending on the circumstances, there are some situations where one spouse may wind up with more debt and receive other marital assets to make the financial picture more equitable.

 Unfortunately, just because debt is assigned to your ex-spouse, it doesn’t mean that you will never be responsible.
 In Illinois, creditors are not required by law to follow the judge’s orders, so should your ex stop making payments on joint debt, the creditors can try to collect from you.
 If your debt was held jointly, you may wind up responsible for the debt plus interest and penalties.
+This is a situation you want to avoid.
 Even if your divorce agreement has provisions to force your ex to pay, going to court to enforce them is expensive.

-The process of dividing debt in a divorce equitably is complicated, so it pays to enlist the help of an experienced divorce attorney.
+The laws under the Illinois Marriage and Dissolution of Marriage Act and the process of dividing debt in a divorce equitably are complicated, and making mistakes can be costly, so it can be helpful for divorcing spouses to enlist the services of an experienced divorce attorney.
 The experienced and compassionate Illinois family-law attorneys at Wolfe & Stec, Ltd. understand that divorce is difficult enough without having to worry about debts, especially those run up by your ex-spouse.
-We can provide professional guidance to examine your situation and provide specific strategies to protect you and your children.
+We can provide professional guidance to examine your situation and provide specific strategies to protect you and your children from being haunted by debt.

 We offer a free consultation to discuss how our attorneys handle divorce cases and find ways to make sure your debt ends when your marriage does.

-The following are some considerations the courts make when splitting debt in divorce:
+The following are some considerations of the courts when splitting debt in divorce:

 The courts may balance out debt through distribution of assets.
 If one spouse receives a particular asset, such as a house, they usually also receive the debt associated with that asset, such as the mortgage payment.

-Determining who is responsible for debt after a divorce can become particularly complicated in a divorce situation.
-Some divorcing spouses run up bills on joint credit cards or those that are in their spouse’s name before their partner is aware of it, and there are times when even if your spouse was the one who incurred the credit card debt, you may be held responsible.
+Determining who is responsible for credit card debt after a divorce can become particularly complicated.
+Some divorcing spouses run up bills on joint credit cards or those that are in their spouse’s name before their partner is aware of it; and there are times when even if your spouse was the one who incurred the credit card debt, you may be held responsible.
 In addition, creditors may be able to go after you for debts held jointly if your former spouse doesn’t pay.

 The following are some considerations when it comes to determining responsibility for credit card debt in a divorce: